Affiliate links on SoundGuys may earn us a commission. Learn more.

 How does the Audio-Technica ATH-M30x sound?

 The ATH-M30x frequency response is accurate-ish.
 Yes, it scores very well, because of the nature of our objective testing.
-Given the headset’s typical use as a pair of studio monitors, the M30x has a studio-style sound, though its under-emphasized midrange response means this is better for getting a vocalist to belt out their track a little louder than they were expecting to.
-Otherwise, they’re not really the best tool for the job if you’re mixing.
+Given the headset’s typical use as a pair of studio monitors, the M30x has a studio-style sound.
+However, its under-emphasized midrange response means this is better for getting a vocalist to belt out their track a little louder than they expected.
+Otherwise, this set of headphones is not the best tool for the job if you’re mixing.

 Lows, mids, and highs